Erectile Dysfunction (ED) is a common sexual issue affecting millions of males in the US.

 For people with ED, it is hard to find a Hypertension medication that does not worsen symptoms.

-High BP medicines like ACE inhibitors, alpha-blockers, and angiotensin-receptor blockers rarely lead to ED.
+High BP medicines like ACE inhibitors and Angiotensin-receptor blockers rarely lead to ED.

 Yet, it is best to seek medical advice for your condition and prescriptions.